MyungHwanJeon/PrimA6D/README.md

    $ export PrimA6D_path=/path/to/PrimA6D
    ````
+   We provide a docker image with an environment setup.
+   You can download this docker image on the docker hub.

  - ***Inference***
    ````shell
    $ cd $PrimA6D_path/Pose-Estimation/PrimA6D++
    $ python3 test_prima6d.py -o=[obj_id]
    ````
    you can download pre-trained weights in release.
    Extract this weights to `$PrimA6D_path/Pose-Estimation/PrimA6D++/trained_weight`.
    For example, to infer the No.1 of YCB ojbect, `python3 test_prima6d.py -o=1`